snehilsanyal/EE521/Report Template/README.md

 # Instructions for using the template

-- Download the rar file from the slack workspace or from the repo [here](./Report Template/)
+- Download the rar file from the slack workspace or from the repo.
 - Extract the folder and upload to Overleaf
 - Use the separate files for abstract, literature, conclusions and so on.
 Make changes related to abstract only in the abstract.tex file.
 - To see the changes compile the main.tex file.
 This file takes input from different tex files so no need to change the main file.